hexylena/kraphoot/README.md

 # Kraphoot

-It's like Kahoot but Krap™.
+It's like Kahoot™ but not really.

 Based on: https://jmcker.github.io/Peer-to-Peer-Cue-System it was trivial to implement a student-teacher broadcast type system which handles: